Tubbz-alt/Intel-Pattern-Matching-Technology/examples/README.md

         $<UserName>/CODK/CODK-M/a_SimplePatternMatching/>source env.sh

-4. Copy the example sketch file ending in .ino from the example directory into your project directory.
-For Example: (Do not forget the trailing period)

-    cp ../arc/corelibs/libraries/Intel-Pattern-Matching-Technology/examples/a_SimplePatternMatching/a_SimplePatternMatching.ino .
+4. Ensure that your Makefile has the LIBDIRS has the correct paths to the needed Library Dependencies for the example you are building.

-7. Convert the sketch into C++ by running `make convert-sketch` For Example:
+5. Next, convert the sketch into C++ by running `make convert-sketch` For Example:

         make convert-sketch SKETCH=a_SimplePatternMatching.ino

-8. Now you can  Build and Flash your sample project:
+6. Now you can  Build and Flash your sample project:

         $>make compile
         $>make upload SERIAL_PORT=/dev/ttyACM0